FreeMoveProject/dp_mobility_report/DIFFERENTIAL_PRIVACY.rst

 Differential Privacy
 ============================================================

-In the following all definitions and notions concerning diferential privacy guarantees provided in this package are explained.
+In the following all definitions and notions concerning differential privacy guarantees provided in this package are explained.

 This mobility report creates aggregations of data.
 Though, despite that, the computed `statistics`_ are still vulnerable to reconstruction attacks [1].
 By observing answers from measures an attacker can recover information about indiviual users.